CultivateHQ/rails_meet_angular/README.md

-# Rails, Meet Angular (rename pending)
+# Rang

 __VERY EARLY DAYS — much of this is imagined__

-This is a gem that makes Rails and Angular place nicely together.
+This is a gem that makes Rails and Angular play nicely together.

 It should replace all the strange initializers and bag of angular_* gems you've got in your Rails & Angular project.